shotaxx00/VisualizeViewManager/README.md

 # Overview

-A libary that vilualize subviews frame with random colors.
+A library that helps you visualize your subviews' frames with random colors.
 It makes it easy to visually check the frame size of the view.
 You don't have to specify the background color one by one.

 # Demo